therrshan/AlignAI/README.md

 "Built a scalable ML pipeline orchestrator using Python and PyTorch" → "Engineered a production-grade ML pipeline orchestrator leveraging Python, PyTorch, and Docker containers, achieving 99.9% uptime and processing 10K+ daily inference requests"
 ```

-Ready to optimize your resume with AI? 🚀